 Recognition to Land, Territories and Resources

-Communities need ownership over their ancestral land in order to protect forests.
-With no formal land title traditional communities often face serious conflict when trying to evict illegal loggers, poachers and land grabbers.
-Who will believe their claims without precise maps and legal title deeds?
+Communities need ownership over their ancestral land to protect forests.
+With no formal land security traditional communities often face serious conflict when trying to evict illegal loggers, poachers and land grabbers.

 There is now clear and undeniable evidence that where indigenous people have strong rights, there are standing forests.